-Outsourced to YMCA from 2009, a Vacation Care Program operates during the school holidays.
-Many of our Ancillary staff work in this program.
+Adelaide North Special School has been outsourcing the OSHC program to YMCA since 2009, a Vacation Care Program which operates during the school holidays.
+Many of our ancillary staff work in this program.

-YMCA Adelaide North OSHC provides an Out of School Hours Care (OSHC) service for families that require school holiday care for students aged 5 years to 17 years.
+YMCA Adelaide North OSHC provides an Out of School Hours Care (OSHC) service for families who require school holiday care for students aged 5 years to 17 years.

-We offer a wide range of supervised, fun filled activities on site as well as excursions and incursions.
-The program is specialised to include and provide opportunities for all children with disabilities and care needs.
-During their time in Vacation Care children will gain valuable social skills while having fun!
+YMCA offers a wide range of supervised, fun-filled activities on site as well as excursions and incursions.
+The program is specialised to include and provide opportunities for all children living with disability to participate.
+During their time in Vacation Care, children will gain valuable social skills while having fun!

-We provide activities promoting positive, healthy children with a non-biased focus.
-While children are playing they have opportunities to:
+YMCA provides activities promoting positive, healthy children with a non-biased focus.
+While students are playing they have opportunities to:

 - Learn new skills and interests